AoABlacky/AOA-PatchNotes/README.md

 # AOA-PatchNotes
-#Build 0.1.18
+# Build 0.1.18 (October 2023)

 # General:
-- Maintenance: Bug tracker added.
+- Maintenance: Bug tracker added!
 DM Blacky for access if you want to help and report bugs you find.
-- Equipment: All equipment stats have been completely rebalanced.
+- Removed the issue where morphing into a bunny lets you carry around weapons on its back.
--
+- Multiple new code features & scripts added for various use-cases like sounds, animation behaviors and optimization behavior.

 # World:
 - Velledor Spring added, mostly fleshed out.
 Proping required.